Calopogon multiflorus: Morphology

 Characteristics of C. multiflorus are a dark purple rachis, a forked corm; pandurate lateral petals; elongated, acuminate floral bracts measuring (0.3–0.8)×(0.3–0.5) cm; and a pungent floral fragrance at peak anthesis.

 After sprouting in early spring, a single leaf, or sometimes two, appear clasping the bloom stem.
 The number of flowers can range from fifteen to just one flower on a stem.
 When the flower buds mature, they open in quick succession.
 Sometimes, it takes only two days for all of the flowers to open.
 They remain open for a couple days before withering and dropping to the ground.
 The flowering season for C. multiflorus ranges from March to May.
 The average flowering season in Louisiana is mid-April.
 This species requires full sun to light shade to grow ideally.

 Pollination

 This species falsely lures bees with the promise of pollen, but it is not fulfilled.
-The beard of the flower is deceptive in that once the insect lands on it, the lip of the beard swings down, hinge-like, placing the insect’s head and back on the column thereby picking up pollinium load, or placing the pollinium on the stigma if the insect already carries a load on its back.
+The beard of the flower is deceptive in that once the insect lands on it, the lip of the beard swings down, hinge-like, placing the insect's head and back on the column thereby picking up pollinium load, or placing the pollinium on the stigma if the insect already carries a load on its back.

 Conservation

 Although this orchid is known historically in Florida and other managed areas, it is now rare due to fire suppression and conversion of habitat to pine plantations.
-One way to protect this species is to burn flatwoods every 2–3 years during the growing season.
+One way to protect this species is to burn flatwoods every two to three years during the growing season.
 These flatwoods can also be protected from bedding, draining, clearcutting, roller-chopping and other soil and hydrology disturbances.